-My joy does not come from reaching a certain age.
-It is drawn from countless gifts of time, kindness and opportunities to learn, which My Serrapeptase Adventure continues to represent. … I have been given another opportunity to reflect on the awesome power of the determination of people who are willing to share their knowledge and experience to make each day better and each person stronger.
+My joy did not come from reaching a certain age.
+It was drawn from countless gifts of time, kindness, and opportunities to learn, which My Serrapeptase Adventure continues to represent.
+I have been given a chance to reflect upon the awesome power and determination of people who are willing to share their knowledge and experience to make each day better and each person stronger.

 July was also the time for me to renew my gym membership, which was another boost to my confidence.

-August: On August 6th, I had the pleasure of being invited, to join, to update the show’s regular listeners with my progress.
+August: On August 6th, I had the pleasure of being invited, to join The Power Hour, to update the show’s regular listeners with my progress.
 I also discussed my decision not to accept the swine flu vaccination.

-On August 14th, my gym session was very successful and it offered me the best evidence, so far, of my progress.
+On August 14th, my gym session was remarkably successful, and it offered me the best evidence, so far, of my progress.

 The weight, or resistance, used in every exercise has been significantly increased, making the exercises more difficult and therefore, I hope, more effective.
-The largest single increase has been to the resistance setting, for the abdominal toning machine, which has been doubled.
+The most significant single increase has been to the resistance setting for the abdominal toning machine, which has been doubled.

-For the first time ever, I was able to get out of my wheelchair to use one of the machines (known as a hand bike) which until now has had to be adjusted so that I can use it while staying in my wheelchair, for safety reasons.
-Although the exercise itself has not changed, the fact that I am able to use another one of the machines (in a seated position) in exactly the same way as any other gym member would do, marks another milestone for me.
+For the first time, I was able to get out of my wheelchair to use one of the machines (known as a hand bike).
+Until then, it has had to be adjusted so that I can use it while staying in my wheelchair, for safety reasons.
+Although the exercise itself has not changed, the fact that I can use another one of the machines (in a seated position) in the same way as any other gym member would do, marks another milestone for me.

 September: On September 4th I received information, from a qualified source, which suggests that I may, at least, have good enough reason to be relieved to be free of some, if not all, of the medications.

-It is not at all surprising that the information I have been given is full of qualifications and caveats, but set against the background of my own experience, I believe that the message is as clear as I can expect it to be, in the circumstances.
-At the time, I wrote:
+It is not at all surprising that the information I have been given is full of qualifications and caveats, but set against the background of my own experience, the message is as clear as I can expect it to be, in the circumstances.

 My intention here is not to imply cause and effect between specific medications and the symptoms from which My Serrapeptase Adventure has rescued me, as this information is far too limited to form the basis of any firm conclusions.
 However, I do believe that it offers a fascinating glimpse of why my health improved so dramatically, once I was able, safely to stop taking prescription medication.

-December: By December 1st I found the confidence to answer some recurring questions that people have asked, in different ways, since the start of my adventure.
+December: By December 1st, I found the confidence to answer some recurring questions that people have asked, in several ways, since the start of my adventure.

 I am often asked if I will want, or need, to take Serrapeptase and my other natural supplements for the rest of my life.
 My answer is:

-… The four years of My Serrapeptase Adventure, so far, have been filled with:
+… The years of My Serrapeptase Adventure, so far, have been filled with:

 - The opportunity to move away from medically controlled symptoms towards naturally sustained good health